"Board is an integral part of our digitisation strategy"

 - Simulation: By integrating value driver models and supporting predictive models, different scenarios can be played out as early as the planning phase.

-- Automatic approvals: The future solution is designed to support and guide the coordination processes in the best possible technical way.
+- Automatic approvals: The future solution had to support and guide the coordination processes in the best possible technical way.

 - Full integration: By fully integrating the planning tools into the existing system landscape all the planning processes can be interlinked in the most effective way.

-- Ad-hoc reporting: A high level of instant data availability is needed for flexible, modern and agile reporting, so reporting data can be consolidated without delay.
+- Ad-hoc reporting: A high level of instant data availability was needed for flexible, modern and agile reporting, so reporting data could be consolidated without delay.

 The Board Solution